baumer-lab/fertile/README.md

 Installation
 ------------

-You can install fertile from github with:
+You can install `fertile` from GitHub with:

 ``` r
 # install.packages("devtools")